 However, it deserves mentioning that Albert, throughout his short life, was never known for any sartorial achievements besides the invention of the Prince Albert pocket watch chain.
 He had these chains put through a buttonhole on his waistcoat (not the regular but a vertical one).
 The excess length of the watch chain hung in a curve to one if his pockets where the pocket watch was attached to the chain.
 Interestingly, there exist two main types of Albert Chains, the single Albert Chain and the Double Albert Chain.
 On top of that, there was sometimes an additional third chain with a decorative element dangling in the center of the vest.

-If you liked this article, you should also read why the bottom waistcoat / vest button is usually worn unbuttoned.
+If you liked this article, you should also take a look at our boutonniere guide and read why the bottom waistcoat / vest button is usually worn unbuttoned.